Feb 28, 2014, 10:55 AM, Posted by

 Nearly seven years ago, this Foundation made a major commitment to reversing the nation’s childhood obesity epidemic.
 We had many reasons, but chief among them was the decades of data showing more and more young people in America facing greater challenges to growing up healthy.
 We, and many others, knew it was an unsustainable path.
 So we pledged $500 million to reverse the trend, and joined forces with a wide range of partners to address the many different facets that an effort of this magnitude would require.
 Big challenges require big commitments.

 This week has been one of the most exciting in the last seven years.
-Research published Tuesday shows a significant decline in the obesity rate among children ages 2 to 5 over the last eight years.
+Research published Tuesday shows a major decline in the obesity rate among children ages 2 to 5 over the last eight years.
 This is a very real sign of progress, because we know that preventing obesity at an early age is likely to help children maintain a healthy weight into adulthood.
-The approximately 40 percent decline researchers measured follows progress we’ve started to see over the last 18 months.
+The significant decline measured by researchers with the Centers for Disease Control and Prevention follows progress we’ve started to see over the last 18 months.

 View Full Post